ideonate/cdsdashboards/README.md

 - Click to launch as a server, using OAuth to gain access
 - User sees a safe user-friendly Voila version of the original notebook

+All of this works through a new Dashboards menu item added to JupyterHub's header.

 _Data scientist creates a Jupyter Notebook as normal_